RJohnPaul/student-admission-management-system.py/README.md

 ## Usage
 -Import the AdmissionSystem class into your Python script or interactive environment.
 -Create an instance of AdmissionSystem.
--Use the available methods to interact with the admission system database.
+-Use the available methods to 'interact' with the admission system database.
 ## Documentation
 [Python Official Website](https://www.python.org/) : Learn more about the Python programming language.
 [SQLite Official Website](https://www.sqlite.org/index.html) : Explore SQLite, a C library that provides a lightweight disk-based database.